Yanbu: Highways

 A highway passes through Yanbu, linking Yanbu to Jeddah in the south, and to the northern parts of the kingdom as well as to neighboring countries like Syria, Jordan, etc., in the north.

 Yanbu Commercial Port

 It is one of the oldest sea ports along the Red Sea.
-The port is connected to the holy cities, especially the one in Madinah.
+The port is connected to the holy cities, especially the one in Medina.
 Moreover, it has an economic importance as it located in an economically vital area.
 It also receives pilgrims.